Yeshan-Wang/Advanced-NLP-G5-A2/README.md

 - data/preprocessed data/test.conll

 ### main.py
-1. The script extracts features and labels for argument identification from the preprocessed data by calling several functions from feature_extraction.py and save as corresponding conll files in the data directory:
+1.The script extracts features and labels for argument identification from the preprocessed data by calling several functions from feature_extraction.py and save as corresponding conll files in the data directory:
 - data/features and gold label for argument identification/train.conll
 - data/features and gold label for argument identification/test.conll